strimzi/proposals/036-kraft-mode.md

 ## Risks

-This proposal suggests to add new feature in an very early development phase.
+This proposal suggests to add a new feature in a very early development phase.
 Maintaining this feature in the `main` branch might cause additional effort.
 It is also possible that some of the early code might be thrown away later.
-The expected benefits seem to currently out-weight the risks.
+The expected benefits seem to currently out-weigh the risks.